davidkhala/AI/dify/knowledge/README.md

 provision only
 - Notion and website data source cannot be used after provision.
   - solution:　convert this dataset to pipeline mode

+Text search bar for finding a document is case-sensitive to your query